wagtail/sphinx-wagtail-theme/README.rst

 4. It'll start a local web server at localhost:1919.
 5. It'll show the demo_docs in the browser.
 6. It'll refresh the browser for localhost:1919 automatically if LiveReload is enabled.

-There is a `grunt copy` command as well that copies files from the components that yarn fetches into the actual theme directory.
-For example fonts are move to the right place that way.

-**Note:** I you want that copy action you need to run ``grunt copy`` manually.
-It is not run by default.

 End of README.